Fair Focuses on a Challenging Topic

 The Jackson County Campus of Mississippi Gulf Coast Community College is hosting its biannual Gene Fair April 19-24.
 The fair’s spotlight is on rare diseases.

-Biology students at the Gautier campus will attend a special presentation on Tuesday, April 24, that will feature Ocean Springs residents Tom and Amber Olsen and their 4-year-old daughter Willow, the only person in Mississippi with the rare disorder Multiple Sulfatase Deficiency (MSD).
+Biology students at the Gautier campus will attend a special presentation on Tuesday, April 24 featuring Ocean Springs residents Tom and Amber Olsen and their 4-year-old daughter Willow.
+She is the only person in Mississippi with the rare disorder Multiple Sulfatase Deficiency (MSD).
 The presentation will begin at 9 a.m. in the campus Fine Arts Auditorium.
 MSD Foundation officials will also be on hand for the presentation.

 MSD currently has no cure.
 For students, seeing the effects of such a disease in an innocent little girl is life changing.
 Just last year, Willow was running around and interacting with her sisters and parents, and now she is confined to a small wheelchair.

 “The sliver of light in this situation is that there is a gene-therapy treatment that looks promising for MSD patients,” said Lynn Zimmerman, science instructor at the Jackson County Campus.
 “The problem is without funding, the treatment stays in the lab.”

 Pharmaceutical companies aren’t vested in funding treatments for rare disorders, so that task falls onto the shoulders of parents and communities of individuals involved in the lives of these patients.